MaartenAfschrift/OpenSim_SourceAD/README.md

    * **RelWithDebInfo**: debugger symbols; optimized.
 Bigger but not slower than Release; choose this if unsure.
    * **MinSizeRel**: minimum size; optimized.

-   You must run this command for each of the configurations you plan to use with OpenSim (see below).
-You should run this command for the release configuration *last* to ensure that you use the release version of the command-line applications instead of the slow debug versions.
 10. If you like, you can now remove the directory used for building dependencies (`c:/opensim-ad-core-dependencies-build`).